kmosolov/my_pkgbuilds/README.md

-# Home of PKGBUILDs written by me.
+# Home for PKGBUILDs written by me.